andreped/GradientAccumulator/README.md

 This repo contains a TensorFlow 2.x compatible implementation of accumulated gradients.

-Simply wrap the accumulator over any optimizer.
+Simply wrap the accumulator over any optimizer, and specify `accum_steps` to control number of accumulations.

 Example: